-In this weekend outdoor oil painting workshop, (acrylics can also be used ) students will enjoy the process of setting up an easel outdoors and painting the beautiful White Mtn. landscape “en plein air.”
-We will meet at a different locations each day and will focus on the brush the first day and the palette knife the second day.
-Through demonstration and individual attention in oils, students will learn how to distill the important information from their observation and translate it onto the canvas.
-Melanie will address the importance of sketching, how to create depth & light in a painting, composition, color mixing, and other tips for painting outdoors.
+In this weekend outdoor oil painting workshop, the focus will be how to paint an entire painting with only a palette knife to create interesting marks, texture and a dynamic composition. (brushes can also be used) Through demonstration and individual attention in oils, students will learn how to distill the important information from their observation and translate it onto the canvas.
+Melanie will also address the importance of sketching/composition, how to create depth & light in a painting, color mixing, mark making, and other tips for painting outdoors.

 All this will be taught in an understandable step by step process which will lead students to improve their ability to see the landscape and create a finished painting in a short time.
-This class is suitable for the total beginner or the intermediate student who wants to learn how to paint outdoors.
-Students will complete at least one painting per/day, possibly two.
+This class is suitable for the beginner or the intermediate student who want to loosen up and learn how to paint with a palette knife.
+Students will complete at least one painting each day.
 We rent out a limited number of French plein air easels for an additional $35 for the weekend.
-Students will be responsible for bringing their own supplies. (see list below) Locations TBD .
+We will work with a very limited palette of paints and students will be responsible for bringing their own supplies. (see list below) Locations TBD .

-*in case of rain, we will still hold class but paint outside under cover
+*No rain date- in case of inclement weather we will paint under cover or in the studio

-Cancellation Policy: We ask that you to give us four weeks notice if you need to cancel for a full refund minus a $25 cancellation fee.
+Cancellation Policy: We ask that you to give us three weeks notice if you need to cancel for a full refund minus a $20 cancellation fee.
 Cancellations should be made by phone by calling (603) 387-3463.
 This provides us the opportunity to fill the space.
 We are sorry, but we cannot give refunds or issue credits for missed classes or no shows.